 Connect the Atmel ICE to the debug port on the AODCS PCB.
 Connect the other end to your laptop via USB.

-Disconnect the Atmel ICE.
+Disconnect the Atmel ICE when upload is complete.

 Connect the USB to TTL device to the UART pins on the J1 header on CDH.
 Connect the device to your laptop to receive data from CDH.